eiji03aero/memoria/TASKS.md

     - maybe read info from exif?

 ## Pending
+- [ ] protect api endpoint from malicious access
+    - rate limit. too many requests
+    - request from outside of app
+- [ ] datadog monitoring for api
+    - will need to have a separate agent container, so not gonna do it for now
+    - we can still check logs on cloudwatch
 - [ ] implement timeline post detail page
 - [ ] implement expire for jwt
 - [ ] optimize memoria client docker image